locxter/setup-script/README.md

 ## Overview

-This repository includes my personal setup script for most of the terminal based configuration needed on a fresh Ubuntu minimal installation.
+This repository includes my personal setup script for most of the terminal based configuration needed on a fresh Fedora installation.

 ## Dependencies

-I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Ubuntu as I'm running it myself.
+I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Fedora as I'm running it myself.
 Anyway, you need to have the following packages installed for everything to work properly:

-- Everything needed is already preinstalled on modern Ubuntu versions.
+- Everything needed is already preinstalled on modern Fedora versions.

 ## How to use it

-Simply set the background and profile picture, execute the `setup.sh` script with root privileges via `sudo ./setup.sh`, change the session to `Flat Remix on Wayland`, tweak some more settings using the GUI and you should be ready to go.
-On Ubuntu 21.04 Hirsute Hippo you additionally have to run the `fix-arduino-on-hirsute-hippo.sh` script with root privileges via `sudo ./fix-arduino-on-hirsute-hippo.sh` to get the Arduino IDE to work.
+Simply make the `setup.sh` script executable via `chmod +x ./setup.sh` and execute it with root privileges via `sudo -E ./setup.sh`, tweak some more settings using the GUI to your liking and you should be ready to go.